-- between two TSS (INT1 M 26.1);

-- in the entrance area of a TSS; or

-- along the outside of a Deep Water route (INT1 M 26.2).
+- between two traffic separation schemes (TSS) (INT1 M 26.1); - in the entrance area of a TSS: or - along the outside of a Deep Water route (INT1 M 26.2).

 - When the area is not defined, a point feature should be encoded. - The orientation of the recommended traffic lane part is defined by the centreline of the part and is related to the general direction of traffic flow in the recommended traffic lane.